-Watch Hill had 41 participants with 11 sand creations.
+Also in 2011, Watch Hill had 41 participants with 11 sand creations.
 While every age group had first place through third place awards given, a special overall winner award was given to a father/daughter duo, going by the name "Blue Claws," for their intricate sculpture of a mermaid.

 Did You Know?